wp-plugins/very-simple-event-list/readme.txt

 VSEL plugin uses the number set in WP dashboard Settings > Reading.

-= Can I leave event time and event location blank?  = Yes, event time, event location and featured image are not required fields.
+= Can I leave event time and event location blank?  = Yes, event time, event location, event URL and featured image are not required fields.

+= How do I enter an event website URL (link)? =
+Enter domain without this part: 'http://www.'.
+Example: wordpress.org

 = Where are my past events? =
 VSEL only lists upcoming (and today's) events in frontend.
+But past events are still listed in backend.

 = Other question or comment? =
 Please open a topic in plugin forum or send me a message via my website.